CEBS

 The CEBS program is designed so that you can complete the CEBS/GBA/RPA designations within a three-year time frame.
 Depending on personal/professional demands, you can determine how many courses you take each year and how long it will take you to finish the program.

-CEBS examinations are administered in four testing windows during the year through computer-based testing.
+CEBS examinations are administered through computer-based testing.
+Access to the exam expires 120 days from the date your order is processed or from the start date of an Online Study Group, if enrolled.
 There is no time limit for earning the CEBS, GBA or RPA and there is no limit on the number of courses you can take in any given year.

 No, to earn the CEBS designation you need to master the five courses outlined in the CEBS credential requirements.